Saturday 14th of November

 We have now realised why they are terribly fire conscious here.
 It’s because of all the skyscrapers.
 Think of that – 16,000 people work in the Empire State Building every day, so if that went up in smoke it would be a major disaster.
 Every fire no matter how small is treated as a major threat.
 The whole area was jam-packed with police and firemen, but the fire soon seemed to be under control.

 We strolled around until lunchtime and introduced Tony to an American steak lunch, and then decided to go on to the World Fair site in the hope that we would be able to look around the site.
 The World Fair finished the week before we arrived in New York, and doesn’t open again until next April.
 We have now decided that as Colin will be coming back to see his parents when they are here, we will now both come and combine the trip with a visit to the fair.
-I am keen to go as SKF have a Pavilion there and I would very much like to see this. <note: I had worked for SKF in the UK and hoped they might now employ me in America.>
+I am keen to go as SKF have a Pavilion there and I would very much like to see this. <note: Tony had worked for SKF in the UK.>

 Anyhow, the site was closed and we were only able to look through the gates and see the various buildings at the front nearest the gates.
 It looks a fantastic place, and we are both very keen to come back and see it.